Episode 10: Matt Holt, creator of Caddy

-Beyang: all right.
-I'm here with Matt Holt, creator of the popular Caddy HTTP server and contributor to many, many open source libraries and go Matt.
+Beyang Liu: All right, I'm here with Matt Holt, creator of the popular Caddy HTTP server and contributor to many, many open source libraries and go.
+Matt, welcome to the show.

-Beyang: Well, we have a lot to cover today, but, um, you know, as always, before we get into, uh, the kind of meat of your, uh, open source contributions, uh, I wanted to start off by asking you, you know, how you got into programming originally.
-What was that kind of initial spark for you?
+Beyang: Well, we have a lot to cover today as always before we get into the meat of your open source contributions I wanted to start off by asking you how you got into programming originally.
+What was that initial spark for you?

 Matt: Yeah.
 We had no internet, so I had to learn it all from books.